top of page

 JUST HOW DO MEDICARE SUPPLEMENT PLANS WORK?

-Additionally, the federal government regulates which benefits are provided by each plan.
-The plans themselves provide the same benefits no matter which company sells them.
+Additionally, the federal government regulates which benefits each plan provides.
+The plans themselves offer the same benefits no matter which company sells them.
 This means that no matter which company you purchase a Plan F (one of many Medigap policies) from, the benefits must all match the Plan F benefits set by law.

 It’s worth noting, however, that premiums for a plan can vary widely from one company to the next.
 For this reason, you may be able to find better deals if you get quotes from various companies.

-It’s quite easy to get Medicare Supplement plans confused with Medicare parts because some of them share names.
+It’s pretty easy to get Medicare Supplement plans confused with Medicare parts because some of them share names.
 Keep in mind, they are not the same.

 Medicare Part A, Part B, Part C, and Part D are all sections of Medicare.
 Medicare Supplement Plans ABCDFGKLM, and N are Medigap policies that supplement your Original Medicare coverage.
 The plans supplement coverage for the parts.